tt-rss/tt-rss.github.io/docs/Installation-Guide.md

 ### I have internal web services tt-rss is complaining about (URL is invalid, loopback address, disallowed ports)

-Put your local services on the same Docker network with tt-rss, then access them by service (=host) names, i.e. `http://rss-bridge/`.
+Put your local services on the same Docker network with tt-rss, then access them by service (i.e. host) names, i.e. `http://rss-bridge/`.

 ```yml
 services: